Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 #### annotation.videoScreenshotObjectNameParams

-The name of the configured video screenshot object.
+The name of a configured video screenshot object.

 Default value: `%{UUID}%.jpeg`